lookbook-hq/lookbook/README.md

 The goal is to (eventually) give a [Storybook](https://storybook.js.org/)-like development experience for ViewComponents, but hopefully with a more 'Railsy' feel and without having to learn a whole new DSL.

 > ⚠️ **PLEASE NOTE!** ⚠️
 > Lookbook is very much a **work in progress** at the moment.
-It's nowhere near a v1.0 release.
-Expect lots of breaking 💥 changes at any time... as well as things that are just plain broken.
+There may be breaking changes on point-releases before a 1.0 version is ready.

 ![Lookbook UI](.github/assets/lookbook_screenshot.png)